data-apis/scipy-2023-presentation/paper.rst

 type promotion on their inputs, if the input dtypes are compatible.

 The specification requires that all type promotion should happen independently of the input array values and shapes.
-This is a break from the historical NumPy behavior where type promotion could vary for 0-D arrays depending on their values.
+This differs from the historical NumPy behavior where type promotion could vary for 0-D arrays depending on their values.
 For example (in NumPy 1.24):

 .. code:: python